Physics 110B - Winter 2025

 If you miss the final you will be given an incomplete.
 You will take the Physics 110B final the next time that the class is being offered.

-If, on the other hand, this is your last class that you need to graduate, we'll figure something else o
+If, on the other hand, this is your last class that you need to graduate, we'll figure it out, somehow.

 Tentative Schedule (TBD):